-The more we understand how we conserve energy every day, the less GHG emissions we'll have to worry about tomorrow.
-BC emits nearly 63 million tonnes of carbon emissions annually—10 per cent of that comes from homes and commercial buildings.
-That’s why at FortisBC, we’re rethinking energy conservation for our customers through innovative technologies.
+The more we understand how we conserve energy every day, the better we’ll be at making decisions to reduce our greenhouse gas (GHG) emissions tomorrow.
+BC emits nearly 63 million tonnes of carbon emissions annually, and 10 per cent of that comes from homes and commercial buildings.1 That’s why at FortisBC, we’re rethinking energy conservation for our customers through innovative technologies.
 By increasing investment in efficiency programs for homes, businesses and industry, we’re creating a culture of conservation and guidance to help our customers make better energy choices every day.

 Reducing GHG emissions and home energy costs

-When they're ready to move forward with improving their home's energy efficiency, we provide a directory of licensed contractors who are educated in energy efficiency equipment and quality installation.
+When they're ready to move forward with improving their home's energy efficiency, we provide a directory of licensed contractors who are educated in energy efficient equipment and quality installation.

 Helping customers understand their energy use

 Knowledge is one of our greatest assets when it comes to energy conservation.
-The Home energy calculator, for instance, will let you calculate your home energy costs including water and space heating using different fuel sources.
-In addition, we provide online resources, such as valuable advice and practical how-to’s that help our customers take even more control of their energy usage.
+The Home energy calculator, for instance, will let you calculate your estimated home energy costs including water and space heating using different fuel sources.
+Plus, we launched a new convenient tool called My energy use that lets you put together an energy-saving action plan, set goals and earn reward points that can apply as a credit to you energy bill.
+In addition, we provide online resources, such as valuable advice and practical how-to’s to help our customers take even more control of their energy usage.